cesaroeduardo/cesaroeduardo/README.md

 Good interfaces are not only visual decisions.
 They are the result of product context, constraints, technical tradeoffs and careful communication between people.

-I use code as a way to make design more concrete: to prototype interactions, understand feasibility, document behavior and collaborate better with engineering teams.
+I use code as a way to make design more concrete: to prototype interactions, understand feasibility, document behavior, collaborate better with engineering teams and develop my own tools and products.

+I believe the user experience can be scalated when the experience that the team also is thinking on, with good tools, process and workers.

 ## Stack And Tools